Bart Buesseler

 Norfolk, Virginia, United States

 I am currently the Chief of the Atlantic Hydrographic Branch in Norfolk, Virginia.
 In this role I manage the branch that qualifies hydrographic data from our NOAA field units, contract partners, and external data providers.
-This qualified data then becomes publicly available, feeds into the National Bathymetric Source, and ends up on Nautical Charts to.
+This qualified data then becomes publicly available, feeds into the National Bathymetric Source, and ends up on Nautical Charts to support commerce flowing into and out of and along the east coast.

 Jan 2023 - Present